Go directly to: 124 Spider Blog articles 124 Spider Specs Tweaks

 Mazda® vehicles with MAZDA CONNECT 7.0 Infotainment Systems

-Since no option currently exists to turn the “radio” off other than muting the entire system, I’ve come up with an inexpensive hardware alternative (that isn’t available in any retail stores that I’m aware of), Ameridan’s Radio Silencer, which results in…
+Since no option currently exists to turn the “radio” off other than muting the audio system, I’ve come up with an inexpensive hardware alternative (that isn’t available in any retail stores that I’m aware of), Ameridan’s Radio Silencer, which results in…

 - no surprise FM music when your Bluetooth device is powered down / out of range or when you restart your vehicle

 - experiencing normal audio behavior of all other audio phone calls, messages and navigation guidance announcements

 - no huge “Mute” icon obliterating your screen, resulting in the entertainment menus being inaccessible until canceled

 - nice empty AUX screen (displaying your background image) when in music mode, rather than a radio station’s ID with advertisements and song titles flashing by, even if you simply turn the volume down as your substitute for turning the radio off